R60D/SourceMapStats/README.md

 * This will show you relevant information about the data you've just collected and generate a .png

 ## Installation
-* Download and Install Python 3.10 or newer
+* Download and Install Python 3.10 or newer and git
 * Download the repository with these comands

 ```git clone https://github.com/R60D/SourceMapStats```